-Parents and grandparents are invited to visit the school.
+Parents, grandparents, and community members are invited to visit the school.
 Prior notification is appreciated by the classroom teacher.
-Visitors are required to sign in with the office when they arrive and to sign out when they depart.
-For security purposes, visitors are asked to wear a badge/ribbon designating them as a visitor.
-The badges are obtained in the office at the time of sign in.
+Visitors should enter through the north front door and are required to sign in with the office upon arrival and to sign out when they depart.
+Guests must have State issued identification, such as a driver's license, to be scanned to obtain a visitor badge which is to be worn while in the building.